chunjy92/chunjy92.github.io/pages/self.md

 Having studied liberal arts at Emory, albeit with some emphasis on quantitative methods, I will be attending Brandeis to pursue a Ph.D. in Computer Science in Fall 2018.

-As of September 2018, I am at Brandeis as a first-year graduate student.
+As of September 2018, I am attending Brandeis as a first-year graduate student.

 **Education**

-Ph.D.
-(2018 ~ current) Brandeis University, Computer Science, Michtom Fellowship B.S.
+Ph.D. (current) Brandeis University, Computer Science, *Michtom Fellowship*

+B.S.
 (2018) Emory University, Mathematics and Computer Science & Physics, *summa cum laude*

 **Research Interests**